 However, if you subsequently commit another disqualifying offense, your CDL may not be reinstated a second time.

 Colorado allows drivers under the age of 21 to hold a commercial driver’s license.
 Federal law does not.
-This means that underage Colorado drivers may drive commercially solely within the state.
+This means that underage Colorado drivers may drive commercial motor vehicles (CMVs) solely within the state.

 Underage commercial drivers are subject to the same laws regarding commercial driver’s licenses as adult drivers.
 In addition, however, they are subject to Colorado’s Excess BAC underage CDL law, 42-2-126(2)(e), C.R.S.